Please LIKE US on Facebook.

 (updated 6/8/21); choose the "east" or "west" tab to locate

 Facilitators in those parts of the state.
 And here is the latest list of

 Volunteer Facilitator Materials

-■ Certificate - Saving Your Hemlocks (NEW 3/31/13) -- This is a certificate you can print, fill out, and give to a client when you have helped them get their hemlocks treated.
+■ Certificate of Appreciation for Saving Your Hemlocks (4/17/19) -- This is a certificate you can print, fill out, and give to a client when you have helped them get their hemlocks treated.
 It's just a little personal touch to thank them for taking care of their hemlocks, informing them about what improvement to expect, and reminding them of when their trees will need retreatment.

-■ Facilitator Release & Waiver of Liability (updated 3/19/13) -- This Volunteer Release & Waiver of Liability form is required by our insurance company for all SGH Facilitators.
-It is usually completed during Facilitator training.
+■ Facilitator Release & Waiver of Liability (updated 2/9/19) -- This Volunteer Release & Waiver of Liability form is required by our insurance company for all SGH Facilitators.
+It should be completed during Facilitator training.

-■ Membership Form (updated 7/7/11) -- If someone is interested in signing up to be a SGH member, you can print this membership form for them to fill out and mail in with their check or make their membership contribution via PayPal.
-Please encourage them to visit our Memberships and Donations page.
+■ Membership Form (updated 2/9/19) -- If someone is interested in joining SGH or making a donation to SGH, you can print this membership form for them to fill out and mail in with their check made out to Save Georgia's Hemlocks at the address shown on the form.

 ■ Pesticide Acronyms -- A glossary of common (and not-so-common) acronyms used in the pesticide industry.